 Abandoned Businesses and Small Offices

-When people leave these places, there will be a lot of tools and gear that is overlooked.
+When people leave these places, there will be a lot of tools and gear that are overlooked.
 If the disaster struck when they were not currently in the office, they probably didn’t go back to it to pick up supplies.
 If it did happen when they were at work, many people would leave and rush to their families, leaving supplies behind.